Simona735/PPDS-assignments/README.md

 # Assignment

 The whole assignment consists of 3 tasks.
 Each task has a separate file.
-For each task, we will first list the task assignment, then its associated file and finally describe the solution.
+For each task, we will first list the task assignment, then its associated file, and finally describe the solution.

 ## Task 1 - ADT SimpleBarrier: